Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/16-external-traffic-generator-aie/AIE_Simulation/README.md

 #### 1. Instantiating the XTLM Utilities

 You can create the sender and receiver objects for the AIE that will make sure to instantiate the XTLM utilies for IPC based communication while sending or receiving the traffic.
+The CPP based code is found inside `TrafficGenerator/CPP/` folder.

 ```BASH
     xtlm_ipc::axis_master in_interpolator("in_interpolator");